chives-network/ChivesweaveWallet/README.md

 ### Identity

 Profile data is hosted permanently on the weave.
-To represent user profile for a specific address, the latest transaction using the tag `App-Name: arweave-id` is selected and the following tag values are displayed:
+To represent user profile for a specific address, the latest transaction using the tag `App-Name: chivesweave-id` is selected and the following tag values are displayed:

 User info
 - `Name: string` Username